vanzin/jEdit/README.SRC.txt

 The "eclipse-formatting.xml" file can be used to set the code format style to be the same as what is currently used here.

+# Test: This text was added in a branch of the Bazaar Launchpad.net mirror, and
+#       committed directly to a SVN branch on SF.net